OsiriX-Foundation/KheopsDocumentation/docs/installation/logs.md

 These containers log at the following path : `/usr/local/tomcat/logs` <br>
 This directory contain all logs files.
   - `catalina.{YYYY-MM-DD}.log`
-    This file contains the Java logs and stack traces.
+    This file contains Java logs and stack traces.
 The log format used is the standard.
   - `localhost_access_log.{YYYY-MM-DD}.txt`
     This file contains all the HTTP access.
 The log format used is the common log format defined by '%h %l %u %t "%r" %s %b'.
 [DOC here](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Access_Log_Valve)

 ### kheopsauthorization
   In addition to common logs, this container logs all actions made by users.
 These logs are in the `catalina.<YYYY-MM-DD>.log` file and can be find under the level **KHEOPS**.
 The log contain a set of keys/values that define who do what.
-The format is the next : \<key\>=\<value\> multiple pair are separated by space.
+The format is the next : `\<key\>=\<value\>` and multiple pair are separated by space.

 | key                         | value         | optional | condition / remarques |